ThimDeveloper/cz-github-linear-conventional/README.md

 ...
 ```

-The changelog created by cz (`cz bump --changelog`)will contain links to the commits in Github and the Jira issues.
+The changelog created by cz (`cz bump --changelog`)will contain links to the commits in Github and the Linear issues.
 ```markdown
 ## 1.1.0 (2022-02-15)